 Years

-40
+Buildings 40

-20-40
+Elevated structures, tracks, tunnels, and power system 20-40

+Transportation vehicles:

-7-12
+Bus 7-12

-25
+Rail 25

-10-20
+Signal and communication 10-20

-3-10
+Other equipment 3-10

 A full month's depreciation is taken in the month after an asset is placed in service.
 When property and equipment are disposed, depreciation is removed from the respective accounts and the resulting gain or loss, if any, is recorded.